Des chiffres et des lettres: Duels

-Only one answer is accepted, from the first player to provide one.
+Only one answer is accepted, from the first player to buzz-in.
 If the answer is correct, ten points (originally five points) are awarded to the player giving it.
-If the answer is incorrect, the player's opponent receives three points.
+If the answer is incorrect, the opponent receives three points.

 Before the regular letters and numbers rounds, a toss-up duel is played, with the winner earning a "sesame," or joker, that can be used in the final bonus game (introduced in 2016).

 Final sprint

 At the end of the game, the contestants play the "final sprint" where they have to solve two problems.
-As opposed to the other rounds during the game (except duels), these have been generated prior to the show and they admit at least one perfect solution (either a 10-letter word or a number that can be found with the 6 given numbers) the contestants must find as fast as possible.
+As opposed to the other rounds during the game (except duels), these have been generated prior to the show and they admit at least one perfect solution (either a 10-letter word or a number that can be found with the six given numbers) the contestants must find as fast as possible.
 As in duels, only one answer is accepted, from the first player to provide one.
 If the answer is correct, five points are awarded to the player giving it.
 If the answer is incorrect, the player's opponent receives three points.

 Each contestant, starting from the lowest-scored one, chooses which kind of problem they want to play with : numbers or letters.

 Les mots de la fin

 This round was introduced in 2016 along with a new set for the show.
-Only the winning contestant plays this round, and they have two minutes to find the longest word possible in 8 different 10-letter selections.
+Only the winning contestant plays this round, and they have two minutes to find the longest word possible in eight different 10-letter selections, receiving €100 per correct answer given.
 The length of the longest word is given for each selection.
-Each correct answer is worth €100.
-The contestant may pass and move on to the next selection, and the selections are cycled until the time expires or all eight have been solved.
-If the contestant has a joker earned from the opening duel, they may call for it, and the word is automatically counted as a correct answer.
+The contestant may pass as often as desired, and the selections are cycled until the time expires or all eight have been solved.
+If the contestant has a joker earned from the opening duel, they may call "sesame" and receive the €100 for the current letter selection.
+If the contestant solves all eight selections without using the joker, they win an extra €100 for a daily potential maximum of €900.

-The maximum possible winnings a contestant can achieve is €9,000.
+The maximum possible winnings a contestant can achieve is €9,000 over 10 matches.